promitid/esri-app-challenge/README.md

 The CNVI consists of neighbourhood-level variables that account for vulnerable populations, probability of exposure, and preparedness of healthcare facilities.
 Together, these factors indicate which neighbourhoods may be more susceptible to exposure or less capable of dealing with crisis.
 There are 5 dimensions of the CNVI: socioeconomic status, vulnerable seniors, healthcare usage, chronic disease, and exposure.
 For each dimension, an equally weighted index was calculated from normalized rates of various neighbourhood-level variables, displayed on a scale from 0-10, where higher values are worse.
 The CNVI is the average of indices from each dimension, and was normalized to show variation across neighbourhoods.

 **Socioeconomic status (SES):** Social and economic characteristics are often linked to health outcomes and ability to respond to adverse events.
-This dimension encapsulates basic dimensions of SES status, such as education, income, ethnic concentration, and primary language.
+This dimension encapsulates basic dimensions of SES status: education, market-based measure income<sup>6</sup>, ethnic concentration, and primary language.
 The following rates were calculated, normalized, and converted into an equally weighted index:

 `SES Index = 2.5 x UnivGrad + 2.5 x LowIncome + 2.5 x Minority + 2.5 x NoEnFr`

-    UnivGrad = 1 – (rate of people with a university degree at bachelor level or above) LowIncome = rate of low-income individuals based on the market-based measure<sup>6</sup>
-    Minority = rate of visible minorities for the population in private households NoEnFr = rate of mother tongue that is not English or French for total population
+    UnivGrad = 1 – (rate of people with a university degree at bachelor level or above) LowIncome = rate of low-income individuals based on the market-based measure Minority = rate of visible minorities for the population in private households NoEnFr = rate of mother tongue that is not English or French for total population